sonic-net/DASH/Documentation/doc-github-rules.md

 - [Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)

-## Create pull request (PR) in the main repository
+## Create pull request (PR) in the original repository

 You use a pull request (PR) to propose changes to a repository.
 The changes can be accepted or rejected by the repository's contributors.
 This is for internal contributors.
-For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).